Research by topic

 Biomarkers

-292Identifying reliable biomarkers for ME/CFS is a major research priority.
-Studies have explored cytokine dysregulation, altered gene expression patterns, metabolomics signatures, autoantibodies against G-protein coupled receptors, and blood-based indicators of immune and metabolic dysfunction.
+321Identifying reliable biomarkers for ME/CFS is a major research priority.
+Studies have explored cytokine profile differences, altered gene expression patterns, metabolomics signatures, autoantibodies against G-protein coupled receptors, and blood-based indicators from immune-system and energy-metabolism research.
 Multi-omics approaches — combining proteomics, transcriptomics, and metabolomics — have shown promise in identifying patient subgroups and distinguishing ME/CFS from other conditions.
 A reliable diagnostic biomarker would address one of the most significant clinical challenges in ME/CFS: the absence of an objective laboratory test for diagnosis.

 Severe ME